Brody-Lab/PulseInputDDM.jl/README.md

 # OK.
 I get it.
 How do I get started?

 I suggest you run this on spock which already has Julia on it.
+To use julia on spock, yo have to 'load' the julia module, which you can do with `module load julia/1.0.0`.
+At the julia prompt, you now need to add this package.
+Julia has a `package manager` which you can enter into by typing `]` at the julia prompt.
+Then, type `add https://github.com/Brody-Lab/pulse_input_DDM/` to add this package, assuming you are a member of the Brody-Lab github organization.
+You will need to enter you username and password to start installing the package.

-Then you need to add this package by typing `Pkg.add(https://github.com/Brody-Lab/pulse_input_DDM/)`.
+When major modification are made to the code base, you will need to update the package.
+You can do this in julia's pacakge manager (remember `]`) by typing `update`.

 # Useful functions